zf4223v1ms7/nexus-sdk/docs/CLI.md

 The Nexus CLI is a set of tools that is used by almost all Actors in the Nexus ecosystem.

-- Agent developers use it to create Smart Agent Packages
+- Agent developers use it to create Talus Agent Packages
 - Tool developers use it to scaffold, validate and register tools
 - Nexus developers use it for debugging, testing and both use cases mentioned above